Docker Model Runner Cheatsheet: Commands & Examples

 # List with detailed information

-docker model ls --all --format json
+docker model ls --json

-docker model ls --filter "name=llama"
+docker model ls --openai

-docker model stop my-llm
+docker model ls -q

 Removing Models